 Our green tea is nothing less than the world-renowned, authentic Long Jing from a village near Hangzhou, China.
-Ours is the premium, first spring picking (before the Qing Ming Festival), and the picking standard is one bud and two leaves.
+Most of our supply is the premium, first spring picking, before the Qing Ming Festival (when we sell out of the first spring picking batch, we sell the second picking, right after the Quing Ming Festival, and the quality is still outstanding).
+The picking standard is one bud and two leaves.
 The tea is laboriously hand-harvested and hand-processed using centuries-old local, artisanal techniques.
 It is a loose whole leaf and bud tea (the leaves are not ripped, chopped, or powdered).
 No pesticides were used on this tea.

 The photos here are not of just any green tea farm, but of the farm our tea comes from.
 Just like with our chrysanthemum tea, Ava sent her in-laws to find a truly great quality Dragon's Well for us.
 The family traveled to the farm personally, translated Ava's pages of questions, obtained satisfactory answers, and bought the first batch of tea for us.
 And they took these breathtaking photos.